josgar14/CMD-TERMINAL-GIT-SHELL/README.md

   * If you want to run two or more commands separate them with *&&*.
   * Open a file// to open a file simply type it's *name.txt*.
   * rm -rf node_modules// to remove the node_modules folder.
-  * cat // to see the content of a file.
+  * cat *name of the file.txt* // to see the content of a file.
   * echo "Hola Mundo" > Hola.txt // to create and write in a file.
   * echo "Hola Mundo" >> Hola.txt // to add text to the file on top of the existing.
   * ls // to see the files in the directory.
+  * ls -a // see the files in directory including hidden files.
+  * ls -lah // see files in a list with detailed information.
   * dir // to see the directory.
   * npm init // Initializes a npm in a project as it's manager.
   * curl *http://* // command to make a http request.